 1. In a small bowl, whisk together cornstarch with 2 tablespoons water; set aside.

-2. In a small saucepan over medium heat, add soy sauce, ¼ cup water, honey, Truvia, garlic and ginger.
-Bring to a simmer.
-Stir in cornstarch mixture and mix until thickened, about 2 minutes; Pour into a small bowl and place in freezer to chill.
-Set timer for 30 minutes so you don’t forget it.
-Remove from freezer and set aside.
+2. In a small saucepan over medium heat, add soy sauce, ¼ cup water, honey, Truvia, garlic, and ginger.
+Bring it to a simmer.
+Stir in cornstarch mixture and mix until thickened, about 2 minutes; Pour into a small bowl and place in the freezer to chill.
+Set a timer for 30 minutes so you don’t forget it.
+Remove from the freezer and set aside.

 3. In a large Ziploc plastic bag or large bowl, combine ¼ cup chilled soy sauce mixture and chicken; marinate for at least 30 minutes or overnight, turning the plastic bag.